Single-sex services ‘can exclude trans people if proportionate and justified’

 It is the first time guidance on this issue has been issued, and follows pleas for clarity from the Commons Women and Equalities Committee and service providers.

+But the LGBTQ+ organisation Stonewall said the guidance is likely to cause more confusion and a greater risk of illegal discrimination.

-It also follows a request from LGBTQ+ organisation Stonewall and other groups for the UN to review the EHRC’s international accreditation because of its stance on trans rights.
+Stonewall and other groups had recently called for the UN to review the EHRC’s international accreditation because of its stance on trans rights.

-This was refused by the Global Alliance of National Human Rights Institutions last week, with the EHRC appealing to critics to “reset relations” and “put aside past disagreements”.
+This was refused by the Global Alliance of National Human Rights Institutions last week, with the EHRC appealing to critics to “reset relations”.

-Throughout the new guidance, the EHRC has provided hypothetical examples of organisations interpreting the Equality Act in practice.
+The new guidance contains hypothetical examples of organisations practically interpreting the Equality Act.

 These include a domestic abuse refuge excluding trans women from emergency accommodation if feedback from female survivors “indicates that they would feel uncomfortable sharing accommodation with trans women for reasons of trauma and safety”.